vladd12/vladd12/README.md

 ## About me
-I'm 23 y.o. computer science student from Russia and C++ software developer.
+I'm 24 y.o. computer science enjoyer (ex student) from Russia and C++ software developer.

 ## Skills and frameworks
 - CUDA for NVIDIA GPU;